Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Performance of Machine Learning Algorithms

 \section{Performance of Machine Learning Algorithms}

-Table \ref{tab:classification_metrics} presents the results in terms of accuracy, precision, recall, and s1-score.
-We trained the ML algorithms such that they would have similar performances.
+Table~\ref{tab:classification_metrics} presents the accuracy, precision, recall, and F1-score results.
+We trained the ML algorithms so that they would perform similarly.
 The hyperparameters used in each model can be found in our public repository (\url{https://tinyurl.com/4tyakw98}).